MokuaEnock/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I rendered the updated value

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - I added the delete route to the `routes.rb`